Draugija: Literature, language, history

 The magazine promoted the preservation of cultural heritage and development of the Lithuanian cultural revival.
 Draugija published literary works and their critical reviews.
 Each issue began with poems by known and newly discovered Lithuanian authors as well as translated poems of foreign authors such as Johann Wolfgang von Goethe, Victor Hugo, Alexander Pushkin, Adam Mickiewicz.
 The magazine also published a few short stories by Lazdynų Pelėda, Šatrijos Ragana, Liudas Gira, Kazys Puida, and others.
 It published four dramas: Hamlet by William Shakespeare, a comedy by Roderich Benedix, a drama by Paul Heyse, and historical drama Kęstučio mirtis (Death of Kęstutis) by Maironis.
 Almost every more substantial new literary work in Lithuanian was critically reviewed by Draugija, frequently by its editor Jakštas.
 These reviews were compiled and published separately in two-volume Mūsų naujoji literatūra (Our New Literature) in 1923.
 Other articles were devoted to reviewing works of certain writers, including Jonas Krikščiūnas (Jovaras), Maironis, Žemaitė, Jonas Biliūnas, etc. Draugija also published historical studies on the Lithuanian literature, including on Dionizas Poška, Antanas Baranauskas, Liudvikas Adomas Jucevičius, Aušra.
-Juozas Gabrys published a synthesis that covered not only individual authors, but also Lithuanian Chronicles and Lithuanian folklore.
+Juozas Gabrys published a synthesis that covered not only individual authors, but also the Lithuanian Chronicles and Lithuanian folklore.
 A few articles were published on foreign authors (Dante Alighieri, Fyodor Dostoevsky, Xenophon).

 The magazine frequently published articles dealing with the Lithuanian language, its history, standardization, syntax, lexicon, often written by linguist Kazimieras Būga.
 In particular, the magazine dealt with identification of various loan words and barbarisms in Catholic texts and their replacement with Lithuanian equivalents.
 After the death of linguist Kazimieras Jaunius, one entire issue was dedicated to him.
 The magazine also published articles on the philosophy of language and Esperanto (translated from a work by Jan Baudouin de Courtenay).
 Draugija also published articles on topics from the history of Lithuania, for example about King Mindaugas, Battle of Grunwald, Reformation in Lithuania, Lithuanian press ban.
 Jakštas wrote numerous obituaries.